mathiasmeeusengt/oca_modules_table/docs/dev_guide/source_code.rst

 get_oca_repositories()
 **********************
-This functions returns all the OCA repositories, split up into pages because the GitHub API can not handle everything at once.
+This function returns all the OCA repositories, split up into pages because the GitHub API can not handle everything at once.
 Seeing how there are +160 repositoires, not so strange.